gleachkr/razzle.nvim/README.md

 You start a presentation with `require("razzle").start_presentation()` and end it with `require("razzle").end_presentation()`.
 The first fires a `RazzleStart` event, and the second fires a `RazzleEnd` event.
-During the presentation, changing slides fires a `RazzleSlideChanged` event.
+During the presentation, entering a new slide fires a `RazzleSlideEnter` event.
 That's the basic idea, it's very simple.

 You can handle these events by updating the view so that your slide is properly